 Cersei daydrinks with her accountant, Mycroft Holmes.

 Meera and Bran say an unsatisfactory goodbye.
-Bran isn’t Bran anymore, he’s whacked out on some drug called The Three-Eyed Raven.
+Bran just isn’t Bran anymore, he’s whacked out on some drug called The Three-Eyed Raven.
 I was indignant on Meera’s behalf.
-“SHE DRAGGED HIS ASS A THOUSAND MILES THROUGH SNOW AND THE UNDEAD AND LOST ALL HER LOVED ONES AND BRAN’S LIKE, K THX BAI?!?!!!”
+“SHE DRAGGED HIS ASS A THOUSAND MILES THROUGH SNOW AND THE UNDEAD AND LOST ALL HER LOVED ONES AND BRAN’S LIKE, OK BYE?!?!!!”

 Arya: I’m into killing and baking now.

-Sansa: “I’m into killing and baking, Lady Stark.”
+Sansa: You mean “I’m into killing and baking, Lady Stark.”

 Sansa makes a grocery list while Arya kicks Brienne’s ass.
 Lovely to see them battle it out like the proper bad bitches they are.
 Most impressive to me was Arya’s swordplay, as Maisie Williams is actually right-handed but plays Arya as she was in the books: a lefty.
 Brienne gets a proper beating and Littlefinger farts out a wintry smirk.
 You can tell the ladies respect each other and I look forward to seeing them go ham on some White Walkers together.